Jean Patou: 1930s

 All these, with the exception of Le Sien, were re-released during the 1980s (under the name Ma Collection), and were available until recently, all in a 50 ml Eau de Toilette Spray, 75 ml Eau de Toilette bottle, and 30 ml pure perfume bottle, each with a unique art deco box.
 A Jean Patou silk scarf, printed in a pattern complementing that of the box was included with the pure perfume.
 Joy remains the world's second best-selling scent (the first is Chanel No. 5), Joy was created by Henri Alméras for Patou at the height of the Great Depression (1935) for Patou's former clients who could no longer afford his haute couture clothing line.

 Legacy

 Haute couture

-Patou died prematurely in 1936.
+Patou was discovered unresponsive in his home the night of March 8, 1936 and died less than an hour later.
+He had been found to have suffered a massive cerebral hemorrhage nearly 24 hours earlier.
+He died 4 months after his 48th birthday.
 His sister Madeleine and her husband Raymond Barbas continued the House of Patou.

 Designers for the House of Patou have included Marc Bohan (1954–1956), Karl Lagerfeld (1960–1963) and Jean Paul Gaultier (1971–1973).
 Christian Lacroix joined the label in 1981.
 The last fashion collection produced by the House of Patou label was in 1987 when the haute couture business closed definitively following Lacroix's departure to open his own house.